A peaceful rally against the Westboro Baptist Church.

 To date, the WBC’s protests have taken place in at least 22 states, and have inspired a wave of grassroots anger.
 As a result, 38 states have introduced bills to limit protests near funerals, and at least 29 of those states have passed such measures.
 Phelps has vowed to challenge the legislation, alleging that these new restrictions unconstitutionally restrict freedom of speech.

 Let's turn the tables.
 Let us all gather in one place, at one time to (peacefully) show Phelps and his church that freedom of speech works both ways.

 Do a few seconds of research on the Westboro church (don't worry, we'll wait).
 You'll quickly find that if you aren't a member of the WBC you'll be lumped into one of two categories -- "fag" or "fag-enabler".
 The word is prevelant in everything they do.

 That's why we often use quotes around the word.
-We're quoting the WBC.
+We're actually quoting the WBC.

 Admittedly, the name of the Million "Fag" March is controversial.
 But sometimes it takes a little controversy to get the attention you need.
-But if it helps, there also aren't a million of us, and the marching is minimal... the entire title is tongue-in-cheek.
+If it helps, there also aren't a million of us, and the marching is minimal.